ryanjchang/ryanjchang/README.md

 ## Student at Northeastern Univeristy
 ## Computer Science and Mathematics

-I'm a passionate software engineer with experience building scalable applications and solving complex technical challenges.
+I'm a passionate software engineer with experience in software devlopment, robotics, and game development.
 Currently seeking opportunities to contribute to innovative teams and impactful projects.

 ### 🔧 Technologies & Tools